Fast barrier-free switching in synthetic antiferromagnets: Model formulation and results

 \section{Model formulation and results}

-A SAF cell consists of two ferromagnetic thin-film elements (FM1 and FM2) separated by a nonmagnetic spacer layer (NM), as shown in Fig.~\ref{fig_1}.
-The magnetic moments of layers FM1 and FM2 are oriented along the long elliptical axis of the SAF and are anti-parallel (AP) in the ground state due to their dipolar interaction thus forming an artificial (synthetic) antiferromagnetic system.
-One can distinguish the following SAF states: i) $ l_x = m_{1x} - m_{2x}$, ii)$ - l_x = - m_{1x} + m_{2x}$, which can then be used to encode binary information.
+A SAF cell consists of two identical ferromagnetic thin-film elements (FM1 and FM2) separated by a nonmagnetic spacer layer (NM), as shown in Fig.~\ref{Fig1}.
+The magnetic moments \textbf{M$_1$} and \textbf{M$_2$} of layers FM1 and FM2 are oriented along the long elliptical axis of the SAF and are anti-parallel (AP) in the ground state due to their dipolar interaction thus forming an artificial (synthetic) antiferromagnetic system.
+One can distinguish the following SAF states: i)~$ l_x = m_{1x} - m_{2x}$, ii)~$ - l_x = - m_{1x} + m_{2x}$, which can then be used to encode binary information.
+Here \textbf{m}$_i$ = \textbf{M}$_i$/$M_{i\text{s}}$ -- the unit vector of the magnetization in $i$-th layer $\left( i = 1,\,2 \right)$ and $ M_{1\text{s}} = M_{2\text{s}} = M_\text{s}$ -- the saturation magnetization of the $i$-th layer.

-The task of writing information becomes that of developing efficient mechanisms of switching the SAF between the $ {l_x} $ and $ {-l_x} $ states and has been studied extensively.
+The task of writing information becomes that of developing efficient mechanisms of switching the SAF between the $ {l_x} $ and $ {-l_x}$ states.

 Here, we show how writing can be made most efficient by making the SAF elements rotate in the same direction during switching, retaining the AP orientation.
 Such rotation maintains the net magnetic moment of the cell at zero, which effectively cancels the magnetostatic barrier due the shape anisotropy.